natalieagus/50005/docs/OS/10-deadlock.md

 Deadlock Recovery remains an open ended issue.
 Dealing with deadlock is also a <span class="orange-bold">difficult</span> problem.
 Most operating systems do <span class="orange-bold">not</span> prevent or resolve deadlock completely and users will deal with it when the need arises.
 {:.warning}

+# Summary

+This chapter explores the concept of deadlock in operating systems, a **critical** issue that arises in concurrent programming when two or more processes are unable to proceed because each is waiting for the other to release a resource.
+It delves into the **necessary** conditions for deadlock to occur, including mutual exclusion, hold and wait, no preemption, and circular wait.
+The guide discusses strategies for preventing and handling deadlock, such as resource allocation graphs, deadlock detection, and recovery mechanisms.

+By understanding the causes and solutions to deadlock, programmers can design more robust and efficient concurrent systems.

 <hr>